FAQs - environment & ethics

 What can customers do to help?

 You can help a lot by keeping boxes dry and leaving them out for your vegman/lady to reuse.
 We aim to get ten deliveries out of each one.
-Please also leave us out any plastic bag for recycling.
+Please also leave us out any plastic bags that aren’t recycled by your local council; we will recycle them at the farm if we have a high enough return rate.
 You could also introduce friends and neighbours to Riverford – the amount of van rounds is the thing that will have most impact on our carbon footprint.

 What is your packaging policy?

 We have always minimised packaging, designing re-usable boxes, and only using bags and punnets where necessary to maintain moisture (eg. greens) or protect the product.
-Our punnets and paper bags are compostable but we’re now asking you to send them back in your returnable boxes, so we can recycle them.
-For more on this see our environment website.
+For more on this see our packaging info page and recycling guide.

 Our boxes are reused on average four times, are made from 95% recycled materials and are recycled at the end of their lives but, surprisingly, still account for 10% of our carbon footprint.